dragoonsouls/TLoD-TMD-Converter/README.md

 *https://github.com/Legend-of-Dragoon-Modding/Legend-of-Dragoon-Java*

-Thanks to it work doing this i could be able to make a converter for CTMD, SAF, CMB and LMB files!.
+Thanks to his job, i been able to make a converter for CTMD, SAF, CMB and LMB files!.

 and all the people from the TLoD Global Discord!.
 Cheers!.